avast/retry-go/README.md

 ```go
 func DelayType(delayType DelayTypeFunc) Option
 ```
-DelayType set type of the delay between retries default is BackOff
+DelayType set type of the delay between retries default is a combination of BackOffDelay and RandomDelay for exponential backoff with jitter

 #### func  LastErrorOnly